yig/PySPQR/README.md

 sudo python setup.py install
 ```

-## Old method
+## Directly

-Copy the `.py` files next to your source code,
+Copy the three `sparseqr/*.py` files next to your source code,
-or leave them in this directory and call it as a module.
+or leave them in their directory and call it as a module.

 # Tested on